EasyIP2023/basic-react-rails/README.md

 # React Redux Rails Webpack Example

-Web application that uses rails + react + redux store + react-bootstrap + webpack.
+Web application that uses rails + react + redux store + bootstrap v4 + webpack.
 It's a default react with rails web application example.
 I will add any new additions as need be.
 I only built this so that I could reference it later on when building other related web applications.

 ## Installation/Usage
 Be sure to have yarn and nodejs installed before usage